HighlyIntelligentBot/game-of-life/README.md

 The first argument is the screen width, the second is the screen height and the third one is the cell size.
 Example:

-      ~$ game.py 1000 1000 50
+      ~$ game.py 1200 1200 10

-This runs the app with a resolution of 1000x1000 and a cell size of 50.
+This runs the app with a resolution of 1200x1200 and a cell size of 10.

-The default values are 800x800 with a cell size of 50.
+The default values are 1000x1000 with a cell size of 20.

 The controls are:
   Spacebar: Pauses the game
+  C: Clears the board
-  Left mouse Button: Turns the clicked cell alive if its dead and vice versa
+  Left mouse Button: Turns the clicked cell alive if its dead and vice versa Shift+Left mouse: Spawn a glider
   Escape: Closes the game

 TODO:
-   Implement third colour for cells that recently died
+   Fix the keyerror bug, that sometimes occurs
+   Make the board wrap
+   Record the living cells and graph them